 In the “Writing Grip” pamphlet in their Tips for Teaching series, the National Handwriting Association say: “Changing an established grip should be approached with care, as the change will almost certainly involve much practice and motivation.”
 Once a grip is well-established a change should only be considered if pain or fatigue are experienced, or if legibility, page visibility or fluency are impaired.
 Start with informal activities – scribbling, doodling etc with the new grip, before embarking on writing activities.
 If after two or three weeks of trying the child has not been able to change their grip, he or she probably never will.

 Most commercially available pencil grips encourage the tripod.
-Let the children try different grips – Crossbow’s combi-pack gives you ten to choose from – and explain what the grips are trying to achieve.
+Let the children try different grips – Crossbow’s essential pencil grip kit gives you ten to choose from – and explain what the grips are trying to achieve.
 One of the most popular individual grips is the Ultra: children like the feel of the material and the finger position.
 The new squooshi grip in soft silicone is another very comfortable grip with a good tripod definition.
 Demonstrate the advantages of the new grip you are trying to encourage, so the children can appreciate for themselves the extra freedom of movement or the greater comfort that are offered.
 You may have to settle on a compromise between the ideal and the current “bad habit”.
 Encourage and reward every effort, obviously.
 Handwriting quality may deteriorate for a while as the new grip is established.
 Make sure the child is not gripping too tightly – watch out for the “white knuckle ride”!
 Also ensure they are not pressing too hard: if they are, try giving them a much softer pencil, or even a mechanical pencil, where the lead will break if too much pressure is applied.
 The pencil grip designed to help the lead breakers reduce pressure is the ridged comfort grip.
 But whatever you do, keep your own touch light, and try and make it fun.